unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 :::tip Tips for Safe Rebuilds

-- **For Single Parity:** It's best to replace one disk at a time.
+- **For Single Parity:** You can only replace one disk at a time.
 If another disk fails during the rebuild, you could lose data.
 - **For Dual Parity:** You can replace one or two disks at the same time, but be cautious if more than two disks fail.

 :::